News

 SystmOnline, to set up an account, please bring a form of ID to the surgery.

-Patients can also use the repeat slip (right hand side of green prescription) – ticking the items needed and handing this slip into the practice or posting it to the practice.
+Patients can also use the repeat slip (right hand side of green prescription) – ticking the items needed and handing this slip into the practice box in reception or posting it to the practice.

 We do not take repeat prescription requests over the telephone.
 The most important reason is safety.
 Some telephone requests can result in misunderstandings or mistakes.
 We want to minimise the risk of a potential error causing a significant event.